Tripartite Haar random state has no bipartite entanglement: Holography

 In the above arguments for a Haar random state as well as holography, we have observed that, when the bulk $C$ carries a subleading entropy, entanglement wedge reconstruction is an \emph{if and only if} statement at the leading order in $1/G_N$ (or $n$):

 A naturally arising question concerns whether this remains the case when $C$ carries a leading order entropy.
 Indeed, it is worth emphasizing that the original entanglement wedge reconstruction \cref{eq:ifstatement} is an \emph{if} statement, implying that a bulk operator can be reconstructed on $A$ \emph{if} it is contained inside $\mathcal{E}_A$.
+Some of previous works shows that the converse statement also holds if the complementary recovery is possible~\cite{Akers:2021fut}.
+However, the complementary recovery generally fails when the bulk region $C$ carries leading order entropies.
+In such cases, physical or analytical evidence supporting the converse statement has thus far been lacking.
 In other words, whether the converse statement holds or not remains unclear:

 When the bulk $C$ is subleading, we were able to promote it to an if and only if statement since $\gamma_A^{EW}=\gamma_B^{EW}$ at the leading order.
 However, this may fail when $C$ is not subleading.

 One particular holographic setup, highlighting this subtlety, was considered in~\cite{Akers:2020pmf} (Fig.~\ref{fig_reconstruction}(b)).
 Here, the boundary is divided into four segments of roughly equal sizes and organized into $A$ and $B$.
 In the absence of the bulk DOF, the minimal surfaces of $A$ and $B$ would be the same and given by the smaller of the two geodesic lines, colored in red and blue in Fig.~\ref{fig_reconstruction}(b).
 However, when $S_{C} = O(1/G_{N})$, the minimal surface locations may change at the leading order as $S_{\text{bulk}}=S_C$ needs to be included in the evaluation of the generalized entropy.
 In particular, we can observe that $\gamma_A^{EW}\not=\gamma_B^{EW}$ at the leading order when the length difference for the red and blue geodesics, multiplied by $1/4G_N$, is smaller than $S_C$ (Fig.~\ref{fig_reconstruction}(b)).
 In this case, the bulk $C$ lies outside $\mathcal{E}_A$ or $\mathcal{E}_B$.~\footnote{ The reason why we consider a partition into four segments is that it leaves a sufficiently large bulk region (AdS size) where a bulk DOF with $1/G_N$ entropy can be placed without worrying about backreaction.
 One may replace $C$ with a small (sub-AdS size) black hole or a conical singularity in order to explicitly account for backreaction.
 We also emphasize that this setup does not require fine-tuning of the sizes of $A$ and $B$ as long as the condition on the two geodesic lengths is met. }